AglaiaNorza/latex-setup/README.md

 ### usage in nvim

 1. Type a snippet trigger (e.g., `def` or `@a`).
+2. If the snippet is an "autosnippet" (e.g. "mk" for `$$` or "->" or "<="), it will automatically write the corresponding command
-2. The completion menu will appear.
+3. If it's not an autosnippet, the completion menu will appear.
 You can either:
     - use `Tab` to jump through options and `Enter`/`Space` to expand.
     - use `<C-j>` or `<C-Space>` to auto-expand the first option, without using `Tab`